I bet that you have tried at least once to convince someone to say”Yes” to you. So let me ask you this question:

 About this research:

-For many individuals looking to grow their companies, it not really a revelation that the principles of persuasion can help increase their conversion rates and sales (sometimes in double-digits), get past objections, and better understand human decision-making processes.
+For many individuals looking to grow their companies, it is not really a revelation that the principles of persuasion can help increase their conversion rates and sales (sometimes in double-digits), get past objections, and better understand human decision-making processes.

 But how can you apply these techniques to advance your business?